 Technology has seen incredible advances and subsequent changes in the way we live, the way we communicate and the way we consume.

-Long-gone are the days where the foundation of a successful brand was to provide consumers with consistent familiarity.
+For a long time the foundation of a successful brand was to provide consumers with consistent familiarity.
 This was a sound and effective strategy because the ‘exposure’ consumers had with brands’ was limited.
 Consumers were not so informed on their choices and were more likely to go for a brand that they knew and trust, a familiar logo, tagline or jingle.